 Several: Common endometrial carcinoma has been related to unopposed estrogen, as in obesity, the presence of an estrogen-producing ovarian or other tumor, also to early menarche, never having been a mother, older age, and a hereditary mutation (hnpcc) that also produces colon cancers without polyps.
 Even if you are not at extra risk, any abnormal bleeding needs a physician's attention. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- What does thyroid cancer feel like?
+- What does a testicular cancer lump feel like?

-- What does anal cancer feel like?
+- What does testicle cancer feel like?

-- What does throat cancer feel like?
+- What does testicular cancer feel like?

-- What does cervical cancer feel like?
+- What does a cancer lump feel like on the pelvis?